This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 6. London Transport Museum

-From vintage Routemaster buses to the ins and outs of the London Underground, the London Transport Museum is a fascinating foray into all things public transport; get up close to various transport methods including various vintage vehicles like an 1890s train carriage.
+Get up close to various transport methods including various vintage vehicles like an 1890s train carriage.
 Our personal favourite is the Design To Travel gallery featuring classic TFL campaigns.

 7. Seven Dials Market

 The upstairs area of Seven Dials Market has mainly seated casual restaurants and a chic bar (Bar Nana!) whilst downstairs, a huge food court awaits with ample seating and a rather stylish bar.
-Always busy and never boring, this ‘dials’ up Covent Garden’s culinary credentials.

-8. Apple Market
+8. Covent Garden Apple Market

 A former fruit and veg market (hence the name Apple Market), Covent Garden’s best shopping spot for artisan crafts and cute curiosities is chock full of barrows and stalls.